 Under Rhode Island law, a written or oral lease is contractually binding.
-A lease binds residents to make timely monthly rent payments, maintain certain responsibilities for the property, and adhere to the terms of their tenancy.
+A lease binds residents to make timely monthly rent payments, maintain certain responsibilities for the rental property, and adhere to the terms of their tenancy.

 If a resident fails to honor lease terms, the Rhode Island landlord-tenant act gives landlords the right to evict the resident.